Genivia/ugrep/README.md

 To build **ugrep**, you will need to download RE/flex 1.4.3 or greater from https://github.com/Genivia/RE-flex.

-There are two ways to build **ugrep**:  The first is to download RE/flex without installing it (i.e. no `sudo` required).
-The second requires installing RE/flex.
+There are two ways to build **ugrep**.
+The first is to download RE/flex without installing it (i.e. no `sudo` required).
+The second requires installing RE/flex (with `sudo`).

 #### Without installing RE/flex

-If you don't want to install RE/flex with `sudo` then download the RE/flex source code and build the RE/flex `libreflex.a` static library with:
+If you don't want to install RE/flex with `sudo`, then download the RE/flex source code and build the RE/flex `libreflex.a` static library with:

     $ cd reflex